 Tiger Woods may have dropped to seventh in the latest world rankings, but should he secure a priceless victory here in Augusta on Sunday evening, his return to the top will be secured.

 In fairness, should any of the players ranked between two and seven - bar Paul Casey at six - don the green jacket this week then they all have a chance of reaching the summit after the conclusion of the year’s first major.

 One Augusta legend will be striding the fairways this week for his 50th crack at the Masters.
 He not only knows this verdant pasture like the back of his hand, he knows his hometown of Augusta even better.
 To say he has seen it all before, literally from both sides of the fence, is probably an understatement.

 Carl Jackson may not be a household name in world sport, but here - on the grounds of Augusta National - he is an integral part of the tradition of both the golf club and the tournament.
-Read the rest of this entry »
+FULL POST

 Every major tournament has its memorable moment, an occasion when the plucky underdog pulls off an unexpected victory against a giant of the game.
 It is all part of the unforgettable drama that only an international sporting event can produce.

 The football game that goes into extra time and penalties, the fifth set in a gladiatorial tennis encounter, or the cricket match that comes down to the last ball.

 It’s what makes sport unpredictable, exciting and addictive.
 FULL POST

 It was an audacious response, no doubt, but Rose was not being cocky.
 He is known for being one of the most humble stars in the league.
 It seemed as if the question genuinely got Rose to ask himself – why not me?